wolkykim/qlibc/README.md

 this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-Please refer COPYRIGHT file included in the package to retain the full version.
+Please refer COPYING file included in the package to retain the full version.

 ## API Reference